The Rebecca L. Sandak Award

 Rebecca's death will be a tremendous loss to the field of reading research, as her dual focus on basic research and classroom application enabled her to make significant contributions in both areas, despite being in the early stages of her career.
 She had a keen intellect and a warm, unassuming style that enabled her to connect easily with scientists and non-scientists, educators and parents to advance her goal of improving the science and practice of reading instruction.

-The SSSR Rebecca L. Sandak Young Investigator Award for best interactive paper is intended to help promote these qualities in young researchers by providing a modest award that should be used to further the recipient's research career, with the hope that Rebecca's goals may continue to be realized.
+The SSSR Rebecca L. Sandak Young Investigator Award is intended to help promote these qualities in young researchers by providing a modest award that should be used to further the recipient's research career, with the hope that Rebecca's goals may continue to be realized.